 Tracking ship movements

 Starboard uses satellites with a variety of sensors to track vessels.
-Sensors using synthetic aperture radar (SAR) send radar emissions that ping from the surface of a ship back to the satellite.
+Sensors using synthetic10 aperture radar (SAR) send radar emissions that ping from the surface of a ship back to the satellite.
 Radar is more efficient than optical sensors that take images – clouds and big waves can block the satellite’s view.

 The article How do we find dark vessels on the ocean? provides additional information about maritime tracking.
 The activity Analysing satellite data for finding dark vessels uses actual satellite data from ©Starboard Maritime Intelligence.